WeiLi-Alpha/SoftIOC-on-ZYNQ-FPGA/README.md

 - enable the readback of analog inputs and digital I/Os;
 - simplify the work in developing the drivers and the IOC database.

-To realize these objects, a solution of deploying the `pynq + pythonSoftIOC` looks promising.
-By employing `pynq` module in python, the access to the GPIO readback/setting can be done in a one-line python code, getting rid of the driver development and the HDL programming.
+To achieve these objects, one solution is to deploy the `pynq + pythonSoftIOC`.
+By employing `pynq` module in python, the access to the GPIO readback/setting can be done in a one-line python code, so that one can get rid of the driver development and the HDL programming.
-This README introduces how to install `PYNQ` and configure the Arty-Z7 board for network access, and install the `pythonSoftIOC`.
+This README introduces how to install `PYNQ` (an linux enbeded ubuntu with python) configure the Arty-Z7 board for network access, and install the `pythonSoftIOC`.
 A demo python script is included, it creates a number of PV channels to read and set a series pin status.